 She is the Founder of the People’s Plant Museum, an archive and gallery space that preserves the history, stories, and relationships between houseplants and people.
 She is the Organizer of Talking Tushies, a project that embroiders sexual violence statistics on patches and invites survivors around the world to share their experiences with sexual violence.
 Her Homes for Homes Project archives residential structures that hold valuable memories.
 She teaches at Portland State University and is an Artist Mentor at King School Museum of Contemporary Art (KSMoCA).
 Her work has been exhibited in Africa, Canada, France, Italy, Spain, United Kingdom, and within the United States.

-Duehr is in her second year of pursuing her MFA in Art and Social Practice at Portland State University.
+Emma is in her final term in the MFA Art and Social Practice Program at Portland State University.

 People’s Plant Museum (PPM) was founded by Artist Emma Duehr Mitchell as a space for the collection of plants.
 Living within her plant-filled home in East Portland, she was surrounded by plants gathered from specific people and places, each embodying their own story.
 She observed the impact plants and humans have on each other and saw a need for collecting, tending, and sharing the history of individual plants.
 People’s Plant Museum preserves the stories and relationships between plants and people, while exploring the intersection of public and private spaces.
 The physical plants are exhibited in the 765 sq ft gallery space located inside a residential building in East Portland, Oregon.
 The museum displays plants alongside interviews with their respective caretakers in the digital archive.
 All plants in The Collection have been exchanged by people through methods of propagation, trade, and donation.
 The museum compiles individual plant biographies united by common themes, and invites artists and curators to facilitate projects and events.